Pilot's Lounge

 I used the process on two minor products and then deployed the process on an $8M acquisition of a customer service system.
 Since the implementations of the first version, the process has evolved with the organization and is now in development for version 3.
 The organization now utilizes a consistent approach and is focusing on acquiring technologies that align with the core and emerging architecture.
 The benefits of this include improved tools use and decreased support costs.

-Full Life-Cycle Testing
+TODO Full Life-Cycle Testing

 Situation